The Library offers a variety of basic and customized instruction classes that help

 that teaches the basics of locating information in the library, evaluating information,

-and citing sources.
-Faculty may assign students to complete the online tutorials without
+Faculty may also choose to assign students to complete the online tutorials without

-that can teach students basic library skills and how to use library services.
+that teach students basic library skills and how to use library services.

 Course Specific Instruction

-Librarians provide customized information skills presentations.
-Faculty may call the
+Librarians provide customized information literacy skills presentations for classes

 Librarians will gladly assist faculty with developing research assignments.
 For assistance,